 - patt The regex pattern to search.
-Any standard Python regular expression is accepted. - filename The name of the file to examine. - tag The regex capturing group to be extracted.
+Any standard Python regular expression is accepted. - filename The name of the file to examine. - encoding The name of the encoding used to decode the file. - tag The regex capturing group to be extracted.
 Group 0 refers always to the whole match.
 Since the file is processed line by line, this means that group 0 returns the whole line that was matched. - conv A callable that takes a single argument and returns a new value.
 If provided, it will be used to convert the extracted values before returning them.